 9 Ways Solo Agers Can Create a Care Plan that Really Works

-In last month’s article, Building an Aging Alone Plan, I pointed out that living alone as we get older doesn’t support optimal health.
+In a previous article, Building an Aging Alone Plan, I pointed out that living alone as we get older doesn’t support optimal health.
 And, if we’re smart, we’re building a strategy to create support and close ties.

 Another common theme for older adults living at a distance from family is “Who will care for me if I need help?”
 It’s the question I asked myself many years ago after helping my parents with elder care needs.

 When Mom’s health declined and Dad was diagnosed with Alzheimer’s, my sisters and I stepped in to help.
 I have no daughter or son to do the same for me, nor do many other older adults, and it’s why we must create strategies that replace family caregivers.

 Today’s 17 million “solo agers” are already creating a demographic that is unprecedented in American history.
 And that number triples for the world.
 It was declared that the aging alone segment would be a hidden tsunami.